crs-k/stale-branches/README.md

 # Stale Branches

 This Action automatically deletes stale branches.

+When a branch has been inactive for the configured `days-before-stale` input, an issue is opened with the title `[branch-name] is STALE`.
+Each time the workflow runs, a comment will be added to the issue with updated days since last commit and days remaining until the branch will be deleted on the following workflow run.
+The time to delete is a function of inputs `days-before-delete` minus `days-before-stale`.

 * By default, a stale branch is defined as a branch that:
   * has had no commits in the last 120 days.